hotzsauce/funnel-dev/README.md

 		location of the .csv file holding ids and aliases id_index : int ( = 0 )
 		column index of the id's
+	strict : bool ( = True )
+		in the case of duplicate aliases, determines if a KeyError should be raised. if `strict = False`, no error is raised and the mapping to the first id is preserved
 	fmtparams : keyword arguments
 		formatting parameters that are passed to csv.reader
 	"""

 def read_json(path: str):